St. Patrokli, Soest: Bells

 The peal of St. Patrokli is made up of eleven bells, which all hang in the around 80 m tower, except for the smallest bell.
 The peal is one of the greatest historic bell peals in the State.
-The oldest bells are the two English Bells from the 12th and 13th centuries.
+The oldest bells are the two Angelic Bells from the 12th and 13th centuries.
 Two further bells from the 13th century, the Stormbell and the Stephen's bell (so called only since 1991), are the work of the master bellsmith Hermann of Lemgo.
-In 1469, John of Dortmund produced the sonorous Mary's bell which was the lowest note in the peal for centuries.
+In 1469, John of Dortmund produced the sonorous Our Lady´s bell which was the lowest note in the peal for centuries.
 In 1577 it was followed by an even smaller bell cast by Rochus Nelman.
 Its form, which is unusually skinny and narrow for the date it was cast, imitates an earlier bell of 12th- or 13th-century date.
 The precise co-ordination of these bells with one another is remarkable and seems to be a lucky accident, since the casters of this period took no particular account of possible dissonance with other bells as medieval practice was primarily to ring each bell individually.
 The fixed functions of the individual bells is demonstrated by their characteristic peal or by their particular inscriptions, which can name the occasions when the bell is to be rung.
 According to the traditional bell register of the 15th century, a full peal of all the bells occurred only on very rare occasions.

 Two further bells from 1633 (Patroklus bell) and 1720 (Townsman Schuster's bell), as well as a small medieval bell, were destroyed in the First World War.